ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Discussion

 The experiments tell a consistent story: ArrowFlow is competitive on clean accuracy, measurably superior in robustness scenarios (noise, privacy, missing data, batch effects), and limited by the information bottleneck of ordinal encoding.
 The deeper lesson is that competitive machine learning is possible without any floating-point parameters in the core computation.
 This is a proof of concept for a broader class of \emph{combinatorial learning systems} where the learned representation is a discrete structure (permutation, partition, matching) rather than a real-valued tensor.
 The existence proof matters: if permutation-based filters can compete with gradient-trained networks on standard benchmarks, what other combinatorial primitives---matchings, lattice orderings, graph homomorphisms---might serve as computational substrates for learning?

 The architecture reveals a productive duality: the same properties that Arrow's theorem forbids in fair social choice (context dependence, dictatorship) are precisely what enable representational power in learning.
-This is not a coincidence---learning \emph{requires} breaking symmetry and introducing bias, and Arrow's axioms precisely characterize the symmetries that must be broken.
-The connection runs deeper than analogy: each ranking layer literally performs rank aggregation across filters, and the impossibility theorem explains why this aggregation cannot be simultaneously fair, context-free, and non-dictatorial.
+This is more than a loose analogy: the \emph{learning rule} of each layer literally performs rank aggregation over the inputs a filter accumulates, and Arrow's impossibility theorem explains why that aggregation cannot be simultaneously Pareto-respecting, context-free (IIA), and non-dictatorial (Section~\ref{sec:social-choice-theory}).
 ArrowFlow's design exploits each violation as an inductive bias.
+The forward pass, by contrast, satisfies pairwise IIA; its nonlinearity comes from the cone geometry of argsort, not from a fairness violation.